hanabi/hanabi.github.io/Reference.md

 * This convention only applies in the *Early Game*.
 * In the *Early Game*, if a number 5 clue is performed on a 5 that is not already on chop, then the clue is a *5 Stall*.
 * If a *5 Stall* is not allowed, then it is a *5's Chop Move* (if the card is one-away-from-chop) or a *5 Pull* (if the card is two or more away from chop).
-* If a *5 Pull* is performed on a card that is one-away-from-playable, it typically communicates a *5 Pull Finesse*.
+* If a *5 Pull* is performed on a card that is *one-away-from-playable*, it typically communicates a *5 Pull Finesse*.
 * However, if the *5 Pulled* card is two or more away from playable **or** the *5 Pulled* card is trash, players agree that this signals a *Discharge* and that the next player should play their *Third Finesse Position*.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.